More information about

 Each year a CIS committee which, after consultation with students, faculty, and staff, selects the topic for the next symposium.
 During its planning, the committee is challenged to include appropriate breadth and depth in order to stimulate the interests of a diverse audience and facilitate maximum participation in the symposium.
 Past topics include: "The Middle East," "World Hunger," "The Family," "Energy," "Civil Rights," "The Quest for Justice: Christian Voices," "Lifeboat Earth: Decisions for Tomorrow," "The Columbus Legacy, 1492-1992," "Race and Social Change in America," "What Future is in our Genes: Freedom from Disease, Good Investment, Manufactured Humans?," "Sport and American Life," and "Feminism and Faith: Implications for Life," "Gold Rush and Ghost Towns: Living with the Internet," and "Earth Matters: Daily Decisions, Environmental Echoes."

-Hope College takes this academic endeavor seriously enough to cancel daytime classes on one day each fall semester in order to allow the campus community to fully participate in examining the topic at hand.
+Hope College takes this academic endeavor seriously enough to cancel daytime classes on one day in the school year in order to allow the campus community to fully participate in examining the topic at hand.
 CIS has sponsored international leaders in a variety of fields, but also calls on the resources of the West Michigan and Hope College communities to provide input on our discussions.

 Feel free to contact us with any